 If your dog has an upset stomach or diarrhea, sometimes giving over-the-counter medication will help.

-Before starting any new medication, it is always best to check with your vet.
+Before starting any new medication, it is always best to check with your veterinarian.

 These probiotics are backed by scientific studies that show that they will help improve your dog gastrointestinal flora.